Skip to Content

 Preparing Jute Ropes for Shibari

 1. Cut and knot – I cut the jute to the desired length and tie off the ends, usually finishing with a thistle knot.
-Dit zijn gangbare eind knopen.
+These are common end knots.

 2. Ontpluizen – Ik flos het touw een aantal keer door een ijzeren los en laat het over elkaar wrijvem.
 Daardoor wordt het soepel en komen pluizige draadje naar buiten op het touw.
 Klaar om af te branden.